Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

 Impressive stats and reviews

-Telling from our website traffic interest in Elementor, it is growing!
+Telling from our website traffic interest in Elementor, it is still growing!
 Only take a look at the downloads per day statistic on WordPress.org.
-The active installs number does not say anything about actual sales of the product.
+The active installs number does not say anything about the actual sales of the product.
+These statistics are only showing what’s going for the free Elementor plugin.

-Elementor is available as a free plugin and will be good enough for many use cases, so business wise Enfold is clearly the leader.
-Comparing how far Elementor gotten in just a few months, it is impressive (but we do not know any sales numbers, as a user you do not care as long as it is still being developed and maintained).
+Elementor is available as a free plugin and will be good enough for many use cases, so business-wise Enfold is clearly the leader.
+Comparing how far Elementor got in just a few years, it is impressive (but we do not know any sales numbers, as a user you do not care as long as it is still being developed and maintained).

 Great layout editors